max-yeah/photography-website/README.md

 We provide several account for you to test our website:

-All passwords is preset to 123456.
-You can initialize it through **Initialize** page for the first time.
+All passwords are preset to 123456.
+You can initialize the password through **Initialize** page for the first time.
 Later if you want to change the password again, please visit the **profile** page.

 **Project Manager:**